top of page

 Rice Hillel Perspectives is offered, organized and conducted by Houston Hillel, a Jewish student organization that was established at Rice in 1940, and today fosters Jewish student life on college campuses throughout Southeast Texas.
 The trip is funded by a generous grant from the Maccabee Task Force.
 The trip will deepen your knowledge about one of the world's most discussed regions.
 Participants will meet with journalists, grass-roots activists, decision makers, and everyday people from Israel and the Palestinian Authority, and will take part in dialogues of co-existence.
 Trip participants will visit cities and sites in Israel (including adjacent to Gaza) considered central to all three major religions, and will receive a unique opportunity to learn about the history and current issues of one of the world's most debated conflicts.

-Students with diverse opinions are welcome, but participants must be committed to productively engaging in civil and nonjudgmental conversations about Israel, Israel's relationships with other communities, and Israel's relationship with the United States.
+Students with diverse opinions are welcome, but participants must be committed to productively engaging in civil and nonjudgmental conversations about Israel, Israel's relationships with Palestinian and other communities, and Israel's relationship with the United States.

 How much is this trip really going to cost me?